Twilight at Ebbets Field

 10 E-mail from Mary Lai to Rory Costello, April 10, 2006.

 11 “Schreiber’s Two-Run Circuit Drive Enables St. John’s to Beat Manhattan,” The New York Times, April 25, 1958, 38.
 In a related curiosity, Schreiber’s final home at-bat in the majors, on 9/18/1963 (he grounded into a double play) was the last regular-season out in the Polo Grounds.
-However, a Latin All-Star Game that deserves to be better known took place on October 12.
+However, a Latin American players' game that deserves to be better known took place on October 12.

 12 Telephone interview, Ted Schreiber with Rory Costello, January 13, 2006.